Adaobi07/3rd-class-repo/README.md

 f.
 What does "git diff" do?

+The git diff command in Git is used to show the differences between various states of your files or between commits.
+It helps you see what has changed in your code, either before committing changes, between different commits, or between branches

 g.
 What is "main" branch?

+The "main" branch on GitHub is the default and primary branch in a Git repository where the final, production-ready code typically resides.
+It is the branch where all changes are eventually merged after they have been reviewed and tested in other branches.

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

+If you’re working on a small, personal project where the main branch is not tied to any CI/CD pipelines or production releases, you might push directly to main but in general, avoid pushing changes directly to the main branch especially if there is a collaborative project work going on.
+Instead, use a branch and pull request workflow to ensure your main branch remains stable, tested, and ready for production.
+This approach promotes better collaboration, code quality, and project management.